 Sometimes the path to parenthood is very different than we imagined it would be.
 Whether you are proactively preparing for conception or have been trying for years, there are many ways to improve your chances of a healthy pregnancy.
 A comprehensive, evidence based approach is the best way to optimize uterine, ovarian and sperm health.
-Based on the concept that you must nourish the soil before planting the seed, Dr. Emilie uses diet, lifestyle, supplements, acupuncture and Chinese medicine, to ensures that all angles are addressed on the road to conception in order to increase your chances of success.
+Based on the concept that you must nourish the soil before planting the seed, Dr. Emilie uses diet, lifestyle, supplements, acupuncture and Chinese medicine, to ensure that all angles are addressed on the road to conception in order to increase your chances of success.

 Over the past 12 years Dr. Emilie has supported over 800 patients trying to conceive naturally and through IVF/IUI.
 She works closely with Olive, PCRM, Grace and Genesis patients, and has worked onsite for IVF transfers at both Genesis and Olive fertility.
-Because IVF is a rapidly changing field, staying up to date and understanding medications, side effects, procedures and the latest protocols for assisted reproductive therapies like IVF, super ovulations and medicated IUIs, is key to effectively optimizing and supporting success, as well as for understanding the emotional toll that comes along with the process.
+IVF is a rapidly changing field.
+Staying up to date and understanding medications, side effects, procedures and the latest protocols for assisted reproductive therapies like IVF, super ovulations and medicated IUIs, is key to effectively optimizing and supporting success, as well as for understanding the emotional toll that comes along with the process.